mbr/tinyrpc/docs/transports.rst

 facilities.
 They can be coopted for any other purpose, if you simply need reliable server-client message passing as well.

+Also note that the client transport interface is not designed for asynchronous use.
+For simple use cases (sending multiple concurrent requests) monkey patching with gevent may get the job done.

 Transport implementations
 -------------------------